 I've considered it: especially at four in the morning when I'm pacing the house praying for shut eye.

-In the last three hours, I've folded a load of laundry, unloaded the dishwasher, taken an Epsom Salt Bath, rearranged my herbal tea collection, and cleaned out the pantry.
+In the last three hours, I've folded a load of laundry, unloaded the dishwasher, taken an Epsom Salt Bath, and rearranged my herbal tea collection.

 It's an odd, unwelcome surge of energy.